yfissol/yfissol/README.md

 - 👋 Hi, I’m a telecommunication engineer
 - 👀 I’m interested in everything tech and education
-- 🌱 I’m currently working in cybersecurity, networking and many software projects
+- 🌱 I’m currently working in cybersecurity, networking and more software development projects
 - 📫 I am a cybersecurity instructor too!

 <!---